holin034/cse15l-lab-reports/LabReport3.md

 ```

 ## `grep -v` command
 - The command `grep -v` only prints out the lines that do not contain the specific pattern/text.
-It is useful when the users intend to display the contents in the file but do not want a specific text to be shown, therefore, they can use the `grep -v` command hide those lines that contain the text.
+It is useful when the users intend to display the contents in the file but do not want a specific text to be shown, therefore, they can use the `grep -v` command hide those lines that contain the words.

 ### Example 5:
 - The input of the command: